 Studying overseas can be an amazing and eye-opening experience.
 If you don’t want to study locally for one reason or another, looking at some opportunities abroad is most definitely a good choice.
 Of course, going abroad is a scary thing.
 Venturing into the unknown always is.
 Then there is also the issue with the insufficiency of information that hinders you from doing so.
 So here at Digital Senior, we are here to help!

-Most UK courses will cost around $30,000 a year not counting your foundation year (which you may or may not need).
+Most UK courses will cost around $30,000 a year, not counting your foundation year (which you may or may not need).
 Assuming you have relatively good grades from Polytechnic or just decent grades from Junior College, you really don’t need a foundation year.
-Bridging year and foundation year will probably only be needed if you didn’t do well.
-So if you multiply $30,000 by 4, that comes up to $120,000.
+A bridging year and foundation year will probably only be needed if you didn’t do well.
+So if you multiply $30,000 by four, that comes up to $120,000.

 For clinical courses such as Dentistry, Medicine and Veterinary Science, each year can cost about $60,000.
-Multiply that by 5 and you get about $300,000.
+Multiply that by five and you get about $300,000.

 This doesn’t even include rent and living fees, which differ largely between the different cities.
 Of course, London is absurdly expensive.
 If you live in London, your living cost comes up to about $25,000 a year.
 So make sure you have the financial ability to make it through your degree!

 Tip: The Complete University Guide has a handy resource, The Reddin Survey of University Tuition Fees, which you can use to check and compare tuition fees across the various universities.